 “My man!
 My bulldog!
 My favorite lawyer of all time!
 You destroyed the Chadster!
 That’s why I hired you!”

 “The pleasure was all mine, Jay.”
-I unbuttoned my tie and put my feet up on my desk.
+I loosened my tie, unbutton my shirt, and put my feet up on my desk.

 “I left a nice bottle of scotch on your desk.
 Drink up, knock off early.
 You deserve it.”

 A few weeks later I called the Chadster to make a demand.
 He would pay my client’s legal fees and then some, and maybe this would go away.
 If not, we file suit and I would string him up.